Thommy96/tcf-tales/query_results/overview.md

 The categories "Weiblich" and "Männlich" have some overlap with "Adel", "Gewerbebezeichnung" and "Beziehung".
 ### Queries
 After we sorted out the categories we wrote queries for Neo4j to investigate the relations between our noun categories.
 The corresponding queries are found in ``cypher_queries.txt``.
-In our project are also found some results, which are in .csv and . png-Format.
+In our project are also found some results, which are in .csv and .png-Format.